wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 If you are unfamiliar with basic concepts of authentication in Azure AD, read this section.
 Otherwise, you may want to skip down to [Application Types and Scenarios](#application-types-and-scenarios).

-Let’s consider the most basic scenario where identity is required: a user in a web browser needs to authenticate to a web application.
-This scenario is described in greater detail in the [Web Browser to Web Application](#web-browser-to-web-application) section, but it’s a useful starting point to illustrate the capabilities of Azure AD and conceptualize how the scenario works.
+Let's consider the most basic scenario where identity is required: a user in a web browser needs to authenticate to a web application.
+This scenario is described in greater detail in the [Web Browser to Web Application](#web-browser-to-web-application) section, but it's a useful starting point to illustrate the capabilities of Azure AD and conceptualize how the scenario works.
 Consider the following diagram for this scenario:

 ![Overview of sign-on to web application](./media/active-directory-authentication-scenarios/basics_of_auth_in_aad.png)

-With the diagram above in mind, here’s what you need to know about its various components:
+With the diagram above in mind, here's what you need to know about its various components:

-- Azure AD is the identity provider, responsible for verifying the identity of users and applications that exist in an organization’s directory, and ultimately issuing security tokens upon successful authentication of those users and applications.
+- Azure AD is the identity provider, responsible for verifying the identity of users and applications that exist in an organization's directory, and ultimately issuing security tokens upon successful authentication of those users and applications.

 - An application that wants to outsource authentication to Azure AD must be registered in Azure AD, which registers and uniquely identifies the app in the directory.